Roy Rada: Research

 At the National Institutes of Health, Rada's team showed how various medical knowledge bases could be semi-automatically combined to improve information retrieval.
 That work led to his being honored as a winner of the 1990 Eliot Prize for a work judged most effective in furthering medical librarianship.
 One of the tools that Rada's team developed to facilitate using medical knowledge in retrieving information was spreading activation across semantic nets.
 Semantic nets underlying documents are traversed to facilitate individuals handling single documents, groups working across the Internet to access or create documents, and organizations manipulating libraries.
 Software engineers link their code and documentation semi-automatically to facilitate collaboration in building software systems, and students benefit from peer-peer commenting online.
 Rada's book on hypertext was published in paperback and also simultaneously in multiple electronic formats, including Guide and HyperTIES.
 Rada formed an electronic publishing company called Hypermedia Solutions Limited in 1993, and that company helped make the first multimedia CD-ROM published in web format.
 Sixteen Ph.D. students earned their degrees under Rada's supervision.
 For his contributions to computing, Rada was elected a Fellow of the Association for Computing Machinery.

+Philanthropy

+In 2023 Rada formalized and funded the Rada Research Trust.
+In 2024 he endowed four university scholarships, each titled “Rada Scholarship in AI and Healthcare”, and in 2025, a school district award for teachers, the “Dr Roy Rada Family Legacy Fund”.